apache/airflow/dev/README_AIRFLOW3_DEV.md

 Make sure PR target `main` branch.
-Avoid merging PRs that involves providers + core / helm chart + core Core part should be extracted to seperated PR.
+Avoid merging PRs that involves providers + core / helm chart + core Core part should be extracted to separated PR.
 Exclusions should be pre-approved specifically with a comment by release manager.
 Do not treat PR approval (Green V) as exclusion approval.